Investing in a healthier East Side

 The project complements the Eastside Promise Zone, designated by the Obama Administration with the aim of revitalizing communities by creating jobs, reducing poverty, expanding educational opportunities, providing affordable housing and improving public safety.

-University Health System, owned by the people of Bexar County, operates in more than 20 locations including University Hospital, the historic Robert B. Green Campus downtown, the Texas Diabetes Institute and a number of primary care and specialty health centers.
+University Health, owned by the people of Bexar County, operates in more than 20 locations including University Hospital, the historic Robert B. Green Campus downtown, the Texas Diabetes Institute and a number of primary care and specialty health centers.
 It’s been consistently named the best hospital in the San Antonio area by U.S. News & World Report, and the sixth best in Texas.
 University Hospital is the premier Level I trauma center for a 22-county region of South Texas, and the only Level I pediatric trauma center and burn program in the region.
-University Health System is the region’s only healthcare organization to earn Magnet designation – the Gold Standard in patient care – from the American Nurses Association.
+University Health is the region’s only healthcare organization to earn Magnet designation – the Gold Standard in patient care – from the American Nurses Association.